Why Do I Feel Like the Outsider in My Family?

 open to personal growth

 Because they stand somewhat outside the family's shared story, they are often the first to question unhealthy patterns.
-Many become seekers, healers, therapists, coaches, artists, or people deeply interested in understanding human behavior and relationships.
+Many become seekers, artists, therapists, coaches, healers, or people deeply interested in understanding relationships, families, and human behavior.

 greater self-acceptance